Diabetes Can Affect Sight

 Vision Loss is Largely Preventable

 Diabetic retinopathy may be present without any symptoms.
 Early detection of diabetic retinopathy is the best protection against loss of vision.
 People with diabetes should schedule examinations by an ophthalmologist at least once a year.
 More frequent medical eye examinations may be necessary once diabetic retinopathy has been diagnosed.
 With careful monitoring, the ophthalmologist can begin treatment before sight is affected.
-Laser and operative surgery are highly effective treatment for diabetic retinopathy.
+Laser and operative surgery are highly effective treatments for diabetic retinopathy.